mridang/dprint-go/README.md

 # dprint-plugin-goat

-**dprint-plugin-goat** provides three formatter plugins for dprint: one for Go files using Go's canonical formatter, one for shell scripts using shfmt, and one for Terraform/HCL files using HashiCorp's hclwrite.
+dprint-plugin-goat provides five formatter plugins for dprint: one for Go files using Go's canonical formatter, one for shell scripts using shfmt, one for Terraform/HCL files using HashiCorp's hclwrite, one for CUE files using the official CUE formatter, and one for Protobuf files using a Buf-compatible formatter.
 All are compiled to WebAssembly with TinyGo and plug into dprint like any other plugin.

 ##### Why?